department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 <div class="va-introtext">

-If you have a disability that was caused—or made worse—by your active-duty service and that limits your ability to work or prevents you from working, you may be eligible for Vocational Rehab and Employment (VR&amp;E) benefits and services.
-Find out if you can get employment support or help living as independently as possible.
+Review VA Vocational Rehab and Employment (VR&amp;E) eligibility requirements for Veterans and active-duty service members.
+If you have a disability that was caused—or made worse—by your active-duty service and that limits your ability to work or prevents you from working, you may be able to get employment support or services to help you live as independently as possible.

 </div>